 There are already many Modern Workplace Learning practitioners who live and breathe this new learning mindset.
 They walk the talk and demonstrate the value of different ways of learning for themselves.
 In their organisations they are leading the change for a new learning culture and mindset that views Learning in the Modern Workplace as much broader than just training (as shown in the diagram below).
 For sure, it will be a big step for some organisations (and L&D departments and practitioners) to move beyond (the comfortable position of) directing and managing training and e-learning into (the unknown territory of) enabling and supporting (autonomous) knowledge sharing and independent learning of individuals and teams, so find out more about the new workplace learning landscape and how (you and your team) can move forward.

-- Moving Beyond E-Learning Masterclass is available as a 1 day private onsite event (or conference workshop) to help L&D teams consider their own approach to moving things forward in their organisation (It uses the guided social learning experience approach to do so.)
+- Moving Beyond E-Learning (online workshop) is a 5-week online workshop or 1 day private onsite event (or conference workshop) to help L&D teams consider their own approach to moving things forward in their organisation (It uses the guided social learning experience approach to do so.)

 - My 20 most popular posts in 2014 - 21 December 2014

 - What do you understand by the term blended learning? (a poll) - 17 December 2014